top of page

 • Implemented the ambient sound for the level

-• Created sound effect events to support the spooky mood of the game
+• Created sound effect level events to support the spooky mood of the game

 marketing